Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: Introduction

-Then the anisotropic rigidity result proved in \cite{HeLi} can be stated as follows: \begin{teo} Let $n \ge 2$ and $\Sigma$ be a closed, oriented hypersurface with $\Sdot_F\equiv 0$, then $\Sigma$ is homothetic to the Wulff shape. \end{teo} Theorem \ref{AnisoSecondFFTheorem} turns out to be stable under the assumption of convexity of the surface $\Sigma$, as proved in \cite[Theorem 1.2]{GiofDeR}.
-This hypothesis is deeply used in \cite{GiofDeR}; for instance it directly implies the existence of a parametrization of $\Sigma$ on $\W$.
-In Section \ref{Qual} and Section \ref{Con} of this paper, we show how to drop the convexity assumption in \cite[Theorem 1.2]{GiofDeR}, proving the following: \begin{teo} Let $n \ge 2$, $\Sigma$ be a closed hypersurface in $\R^{n+1}$ and $p>n$ be given.
-We assume that $\Sigma$ satisfies the conditions
+Then the anisotropic rigidity result proved in \cite[Theorem 1.2]{HeLi} can be stated as follows: \begin{teo} Let $n \ge 2$ and $\Sigma$ be a closed, oriented hypersurface with $\Sdot_F\equiv 0$, then $\Sigma$ is homothetic to the Wulff shape. \end{teo} Theorem \ref{AnisoSecondFFTheorem} turns out to be stable with respect to the $W^{2,p}$-norm, under the assumption of convexity of the surface $\Sigma$, as proved in \cite[Theorem 1.2]{GiofDeR}.
+Convexity is deeply used in \cite{GiofDeR}; for instance it directly implies the existence of a parametrization of $\Sigma$ on $\W$.
+Moreover it is a necessary assumption for general $p$, as showed with the couterexample \cite[Appendix A]{GiofDeR}.
+In Section \ref{aniso} of this paper, we show how to drop the convexity assumption in \cite[Theorem 1.2]{GiofDeR} for $p>n$, proving the following: \begin{teo} Let $n \ge 2$, $\Sigma$ be a closed hypersurface in $\R^{n+1}$ and $p>n$ be given.
+We assume that there exists $c_0>0$ such that $\Sigma$ satisfies the conditions

 There exist $\delta_0$, $C_0>0$ depending only on $n$, $p$, $c_0$ and $\W$ such that, if

 then there exist a parametrization $\psi \fromto{\W}{\Sigma}$ and a vector $c=c(\Sigma)$ satisfying